cBournhonesque/lightyear/examples/avian_2d/README.md

 - how to integrate lightyear with `leafwing_input_manager`.
 In particular you can simply attach an `ActionState` and an `InputMap` to an `Entity`, and the `ActionState` for that `Entity` will be replicated automatically
-- an example of how to integrate physics replication with `bevy_xpbd`.
+- an example of how to integrate physics replication with `avian2d`.
 The physics sets have to be run in `FixedUpdate` schedule
 - an example of how to run prediction for entities that are controlled by other players. (this is similar to what RocketLeague does).